Accelerating Patch Validation for Program Repair with Interception-Based Execution Scheduling: Related Work

 There are multiple techniques for mutation testing acceleration, as surveyed in \secref{section:survey_used}.
 Our technical contribution is to adapt two classes of them, namely mutant schemata and mutant deduplication, to general-purpose patch validation.
 Below we compare our work against related mutation testing approaches.

-1. Existing approaches with mutant schemata~\cite{untch1993mutation,just2011major,ma2005mujava} only allow pre-defined mutation operators against the program, and these operators are designed not to cause compile errors.
-In comparison, we allow arbitrary changes to statements, so the space of mutation is significantly enlarged, and compile errors are handled by compilation isolation.
-Thus, \ourtool is more suitable for patch validation against mainstream APR tools, where the patch space is huge, and many patches cannot compile.
+1. Existing approaches with mutant schemata~\cite{untch1993mutation,just2011major,ma2005mujava} only allow pre-defined mutation operators against the program, which are designed not to cause compile errors.
+In comparison, we allow arbitrary changes to statements, so the space of mutation is significantly enlarged, and compile errors are handled by compilation isolation. \ourtool is more suitable for patch validation against mainstream APR tools, where the patch space is huge, and many patches cannot compile.

-2. Among four existing approaches with mutant deduplication~\cite{baldwin1979heuristics,papadakis2015trivial,pan1994using,just2014efficient}, three approaches~\cite{baldwin1979heuristics,papadakis2015trivial,pan1994using} can detect only fully equivalent mutants, so they are weaker than \ourtool, which detects test-equivalent mutants.
-The Major mutation framework~\cite{just2014efficient} detects test-equivalence by interpreting mutants in a pre-pass.
+2. Among four existing approaches with mutant deduplication~\cite{baldwin1979heuristics,papadakis2015trivial,pan1994using,just2014efficient}, three approaches~\cite{baldwin1979heuristics,papadakis2015trivial,pan1994using} can detect only fully equivalent mutants, and are weaker than \ourtool, which detects test-equivalent mutants.
+The Major framework~\cite{just2014efficient} detects test-equivalence by interpreting mutants in a pre-pass.
 As discussed in \secref{section:approach_overview}, if a mutant's state transition deviates from the original states, it requires a static analysis process, which may be hard to implement precisely, or fail to detect some test-equivalent mutants if the analysis is imprecise.
-In comparison, our \napp approach does not need such analyses, so it is easier to implement and detects more test-equivalent mutants.
+In comparison, our \napp approach does not need such analyses, so it is easier to implement and detect more test-equivalent mutants.